Personal Care Products Council

 The Personal Care Products Council (PCPC) is an American trade association.
 The PCPC was founded in 1894 as the Manufacturing Perfumers' Association, renamed the American Manufacturers of Toilet Articles (AMTA) in 1922, and renamed again as the Cosmetic, Toiletry, and Fragrance Association (CTFA) in 1970.
 The current name was adopted in November 2007.

 Organizational structure

-In April 2009, Lezlee Westine was appointed President and CEO of the Personal Care Products Council, replacing interim President Mark Pollak.
+In November 2023, Thomas F. Myers was appointed President and CEO of the Personal Care Products Council, replacing President Lezlee Westine.

 The organization has five main departments: